Sztakler/reeded-glass/README.md

 ## Features

 * **Two-Pass Rendering:** To achieve this effect, the scene is rendered in two passes.
 The first pass renders the entire viewport into a texture, while the second projects it onto the glass with applied refraction and displacement.
-* **Smooth drift:** The camera continuously drifts along the lemniscate loop.
-This ambient movement is blended with mouse and touch for smooth response.
-* **Grain, tint, etc.:** I've dropped in some grain, blur and tint to achieve more cinematic look.
+* **Grain, tint, etc.:** I've dropped in some animated grain, golden ratio blur and glass tint to achieve more cinematic look.
-* **Config Persistence:** You can save your custom setups as JSON files and load them back into the scene.

 ## Quick Start